|Nutritional Guidelines (per serving)|

-You can also bake this Irish soda bread in two 8" x 4" loaf pans.
+- You can also bake this Irish soda bread in two 8-by-4-inch loaf pans.
 Spray the pans with a nonstick baking spray containing flour.
 Bake at 350 F for 45 to 55 minutes or until a toothpick inserted in center of loaves comes out clean, the loaves are dark brown and sound hollow when thumped.

 - Alternatively, you can bake it free-form on a cookie sheet.
 Just gather the dough into a ball with floured fingers.
 Shape it into an 8-inch ball on a greased cookie sheet.
 Bake at 350 F for 45 to 55 minutes until golden brown.
 The bread will flatten out a bit, as there is no pan to keep its shape, so it bakes for less time.